 Take This Ann Arbor Coffee Guide With You

 Are you a coffee or tea lover visiting Ann Arbor?
 Let me help you get your caffeine buzz going!
 With the free GPSmyCity app, you can read my Ann Arbor coffee shop guide offline.
-Plus, when you upgrade the article (for FREE through June 9, 2019), GPSmyCity provides maps and GPS navigation.
+Plus, when you upgrade the article, GPSmyCity provides maps and GPS navigation.
 Then you’ll have directions to walk, drive, or bike to any or all of the coffee shops I’ve recommended.
 Haven’t heard of GPSmyCity?
 I explain how the app works and why it’s beneficial for travelers in this post.
 And, don’t miss all the Ann Arbor travel articles and sightseeing walks GPSmyCity offers!

 Save this post to Pinterest to reference later!

 Wow, those shops all seem like places I would like to check out.
 It’s funny because here in Iowa we have a few nearby that I have not checked out yet but I am already thinking about hitting the road to check these out. lol

 I love Zingermans!
 They have the best coffee and their sandwiches are amazing!
 I’ll have to check some more of these out!

 Amber, I’m a Zingerman’s fan, too.
 Zingerman’s Coffee Company has such a great selection of coffees, and the Detroit Street deli has awesome sandwiches.